-“I thought ‘Wow, they could have picked somebody with a voice that could do what my voice did.’
+“I was, like, ‘Wow, I hope this works out.
+I thought it would probably be more difficult than he could imagine. […] I thought ‘Wow, they could have picked somebody with a voice that could do what my voice did.’
 But they picked Blaze.
 Obviously, they picked somebody different, but that came with its own set of challenges.
 I just wondered whether anybody in the management was really giving anybody any serious words of truth on how hard this could be.”

 Bayley actually credits Rod Smallwood with trying to help him out when things got tough on tour, but the manager had not picked the singer and could obviously not coach him into mastering the vocal range of The Trooper or Hallowed Be Thy Name.